 Working with right attorney makes all the difference.

-The court proceedings involving Maricopa County Sheriff, Joe Arpaio may be old news, but the fact that his attorney has recently withdrawn himself from the case is not.
-On Friday, the attorney representing Arpaio in his contempt trial, Tim Casey, submitted a motion to Judge Murray Snow asking for approval to withdraw from the case, stating he is “ethically required” to do so.
+In 2014, the court proceedings involving former Maricopa County Sheriff Joe Arpaio were all over the media.
+The events came to a head when Arpaio’s lawyer asked to withdraw from the case.
+The attorney representing Arpaio in his contempt trial, Tim Casey, submitted a motion to Judge Murray Snow asking for approval to withdraw from the case.
+Casey stated that he was “ethically required” to do so.

-Karen Clark, legal counsel for Casey, says that the withdraw request comes in response to a testimony given by the Sheriff last week.
-In the testimony, Arpaio reportedly disclosed that Casey had hired a private investigator to confirm statements allegedly made by Judge Snow’s wife, who is accused of saying that her husband “wanted to do everything to make sure [Arpaio] is not elected.”
+Karen Clark, legal counsel for Casey, said that the withdraw request came in response to a testimony given by the Sheriff.
+In the testimony, Arpaio reportedly disclosed that Casey had hired a private investigator to confirm statements allegedly made by Judge Snow’s wife, who was accused of saying that her husband “wanted to do everything to make sure [Arpaio] is not elected.”

 To further complicate the matter, Arpaio’s Chief Deputy, Jerry Sheridan, apparently made a separate testimony in which he stated that there was no private investigation into Judge Snow or any members of his family.